Postgraduate Diploma in Forestry

 Specific entry requirements

 Candidates must have completed one of the following:

 - the equivalent of a bachelor's degree in either forestry or a related area of study, or

 - a bachelor's or higher degree in other areas and relevant experience in a forestry-related area.

 For the full entry requirements see the Regulations for the Postgraduate Diploma in Forestry or use the admission requirements checker.

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The PGDipFor programme is made up of a minimum of 120 points.
 These courses can be chosen from the Master of Forestry Science schedule (excluding FORE 679), and normally includes a forestry management or a silviculture course.

-The diploma can also be studied over two years part-time.
+The diploma can also be studied over 24 months part-time.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.